jkost/nbmongo/README.md

 In NetBeans, go to **_Tools > Plugins_** and on the **_Available Plugins_** tab search for _NBMongo_.
 Select the plugin and hit the _Install_ button.
 See also [NBMongo Plugin Portal page](http://plugins.netbeans.org/plugin/52638).

-If you want to try the development version, as it's a Maven project built using the NBM Maven Plugin, just check out and build.
+You can try the development version using the [last successful build artifact](https://le-yams.ci.cloudbees.com/job/NBMongo%20master%20build/lastSuccessfulBuild/artifact/target/).
-In NetBeans, install using Tools | Plugins on the Downloaded tab.
+In NetBeans, install using the _Downloaded_ tab in _Tools | Plugins_.

 Licenses